Cadelabs/ornabook/src/Dungeons.md

 These modifiers are split into 2 categories:
   - Modes (Normal, Horde, Endless), one of which exactly must be selected at a time
-  - Options (Hard, Boss, Include event content) which may both be activated
+  - Options (Hard, Boss, Include event content) which are all independent

 Any combination except for Endless/Boss is valid.
 Themed dungeon cannot be run as Endless nor Boss.